mincong-h/mincong-h.github.io/README.md

 ### Types Of Blog Post

-There are two types of blog post: regular and Q&A.
+There are two types of blog post: classic and Q&A.

-**Regular blog post** is a blog post that describes a language feature, a framework, an architecture; translates a meaningful article; project review; or anything that is rather long and insightful.
+**Classic blog post** is a blog post that describes a language feature, a framework, an architecture; translates a meaningful article; project review; or anything that is rather long and insightful.
 It is rich in content, i.e. going deep in a topic or showing the big picture.
 This should be interesting for the audience to follow.
-A regular blog post typically requires several hours of writing and contains 3000+ words.
+A classic blog post typically requires several hours of writing and contains 3000+ words.
 It consists of an introduction, 3 to 4 sections, notes for going further, conclusion, and references.
-Generating a regular blog post can be done using the following
+Generating a classic blog post can be done using the following
 command:

 ```sh